 401(k)s let you contribute part of each paycheck into a retirement account, where you can generally invest your assets in various types of mutual funds, such as index funds or target date funds.

-The ability to invest for retirement is a major incentive to use a 401(k)—investing your money gives it a chance to benefit from compounding returns and a potential to grow over time.
+The ability to invest for retirement is a major incentive to use a 401(k)—investing your money gives it a chance to benefit from compounding and a potential to grow over time.
 But 401(k)s also offer tax advantages.
-Unlike contributions to regular brokerage accounts, contributions to a traditional 401(k) are not taxed until you begin withdrawals in retirement.
+Unlike contributions to regular brokerage accounts, pre-tax contributions to a 401(k) are not taxed until you begin withdrawals in retirement.
 Unless an exception applies, distributions prior to turning 59½ may be subject to a 10% tax as an early distribution penalty in addition to federal income taxes.
 Depending on where you live, you may also be taxed at the state and local levels.

 401(k) advantages